-Moscow tightens restrictions as infections, deaths soar
+Moscow to shut shops, schools as COVID-19 deaths soar

 The Russian leader, who got the domestically developed Sputnik V vaccine earlier this year, said he was bewildered by vaccine hesitancy, even among his close friends, who told him they would get the shot after he does and then kept delaying it.

-“I can’t understand what’s going on,” Putin said.
+“I can’t understand what’s going on,” Putin said Wednesday.
 “We have a reliable and efficient vaccine.
 The vaccine really reduces the risks of illness, grave complications and death.”

 Russia became the first country in the world to authorize a coronavirus vaccine in August 2020 and has plentiful supplies.
 But citizens have been hesitant to take up the jabs, and some have blamed the skepticism on conflicting signals from authorities.